Alliance Manchester Business School logo

 Working with Department for Environment, Food & Rural Affairs, and Fire Service colleagues in the UK and USA, he also helped significantly enhance the UK’s flood rescue capability.
 Since 2016 David has regularly lectured on process management on the MSc courses at UoM, delivers an annual simulation exercise for the MSc International Disaster Management, and participated in the 2019 International Peer Review of Spontaneous Volunteer Policy in Chile.

-On this project, then, I’m interested in expanding our collective understanding of how the consequences of covid-19 have re-enforced, exacerbated and manifested in renewed form myriad processes that have affected life in recent times including austerity and the minimisation of state resources, new forms of racism, anti-expert political agendas and uneven access to new infrastructure.
-In so doing, my hope for the project is to develop forms of societal renewal and repair that attend to such phenomena to ensure that we rebuild the world in a way that, on many registers, bears little resemblance to that which existed before the pandemic.
+Through this project, Nat is interested in expanding our collective understanding of how the consequences of covid-19 have re-enforced, exacerbated and manifested in renewed form myriad processes that have affected life in recent times including austerity and the minimisation of state resources, new forms of racism, anti-expert political agendas and uneven access to new infrastructure.
+His hope for the project is to develop forms of societal renewal and repair that attend to such phenomena to ensure that we rebuild the world in a way that, on many registers, bears little resemblance to that which existed before the pandemic.

 Mandy Turner is Professor of Conflict, Peace and Humanitarian Affairs and Deputy Director of the Humanitarian and Conflict Response Institute at the University of Manchester.
 Before joining the HCRI in 2020, she was the director of a British Academy research centre in East Jerusalem.
 Her research focuses on development and aid in war-torn societies, and she is a specialist on the Israel-Palestine conflict.
 She has conducted research for the UN and several governments on issues related to the conflict-development nexus and post-conflict peacebuilding.
 Her involvement in the Recovery, Renewal and Resilience Project is largely concentrated on working with the Municipality of Ramallah in the occupied Palestinian territory.